 The Security Operations Center at Net Friends regularly assesses various forms of malicious software and known attack methods.
 This helps improve their detection skills and improve defensive and response measures.
-One of our company values is Sharing Knowledge, which is why an explainer like this will help other small and mid-sized businesses design their own strategies to protect against, and respond to, ransomware like REvil.
+One of our company values is Sharing Knowledge, which is why an explainer like this will help other small and mid-sized businesses design their own strategies to protect against, and respond to, ransomware attacks like REvil.

 What is REvil?

 The security vendor Cybereason describes REvil (aka Sodinokibi) as “the Crown Prince of Ransomware.”